 - You must select the purchase of an All-Day (regular fare, youth fare or senior/disabled fare) pass before inserting any money.
-The fare boxes have a button you can use to select the purchase of an All-Day pass: press that button then pay the fare for the pass.
+The fare boxes have a button you can use to select the purchase of a regular fare All-Day pass: press that button then pay the fare for the pass.
 When purchasing a youth fare or Sr/Disabled reduced fare all-day pass on board the bus, please request this from the Operator before payment.
-Each All-Day pass—which ever way you make the request, please do it before you insert bills or coins!
+Each All-Day pass purchased on board must be a separate transaction, and requires exact change.

 - Two-hour Passes (Transfers) are issued at the time of payment on boarding.
 The fare boxes have a button you can use to select a transfer: press that button then pay the fare.
 You may also continue to ask the Operator for the transfer—which ever way you make the request, please do it when you pay your fare!

 - If you need to activate any pass for the first time you use it, or if you use 10-ride tickets, insert the pass or ticket in the ticket slot (magnetic stripe facing you and to the right).

-- To speed your boarding and payment, activated passes (including transfers) may be swiped on top of the new fare box.
+- To speed your boarding and payment, activated passes may be swiped on top of the new fare box.
 Swipe either direction, with the magnetic stripe down and facing you.

-- If you are using a ticket printed by a Ticket Vending Machine (TVM) at a CTfastrak station as your transfer to a CTtransit bus, scan the QR code on the red light.
+- If you are using a ticket printed by either a fare box or Ticket Vending Machine (TVM) at a CTfastrak station as your transfer to a CTtransit bus, scan the QR code on the red light.

 - Fare boxes on board CTtransit local, express, and CTfastrak buses issue Transfers (2-Hour Passes) and All-Day passes using bar-code reading technology rather than magnetically encoded stripe technology.
 The bar code is printed on the front of the pass.
 Scan the bar code on the window with the red light on the fare box—a tone will sound indicating acceptance.